 - Provider involvement and interest is an important factor in the utilization of the IDS tool.

 Sigi Varghese pictured.

-Joanne Dalusung MSn, APRN, AGACNP-BC; Valda Page BS, MPH; Biruh Workeneh MS, MD; Omar Mamlouk MBBS; and Sreedhar Mandayam MD, MPH, MBA
+Joanne Dalusung MSn, APRN, AGACNP-BC; Valda Page BS, MPH; Biruh Workeneh MS, MD; Omar Mamlouk MBBS; and Sreedhar Mandayam MD

 PICC lines should be allowed in patients with cancer and CKD stage 3 and beyond as the risk of ESRD is significantly less than risk of progression of cancer or death.

 Based on the results of the study, future research and practice need to evaluate current guidelines in appropriateness of PICCs among patients with cancer and CKD.

 The Impact of a Checklist on Quality Patient Care and the Reduction of Clinic Visit Times in Pediatric Patients with Neurofibromatosis Type I